SkylineCommunications/dataminer-docs/dataminer-overview/Support_Services/Overview_Support_Plans.md

 | **Professional service credits [included](#professional-service-credits-included)** | - | ✔ | ✔ |
 | **Technical resources**<br><sub> [docs.dataminer.services](https://docs.dataminer.services/), [dojo forum](https://community.dataminer.services/questions/), [free learning](https://community.dataminer.services/learning/)</sub> | ✔ | ✔ | ✔ |

-<sup>[1]</sup>Upgrades and Updates can be downloaded/deployed from dataminer.services.
-Please note that installing these on your system is not part of our support services.
+<sup>[1]</sup>Upgrades and updates can be downloaded/deployed from dataminer.services.
+Note that installing these on your system is not part of our support services.

 <sup>[2]</sup>Technical support and connector development and updates are charged per hour as [professional service credits](https://community.dataminer.services/service-credits/).
 Access to updates to the DataMiner core software is included.